 The causes Santiago said he’s holding close during this election are those that the Hispanic Center helps to alleviate.

-The center provides assistance to low income families and helps with food insecurity through their pantry.
-For Santiago, the rising cost of housing, utilities and food are among the top issues for Hispanic voters in the Lehigh Valley this election.
+The center provides assistance to low income families and helps with food insecurity through their food pantry.
+Santiago said he thinks the rising cost of housing, utilities and food are among the top issues for Hispanic voters in the Lehigh Valley this election.

 “If I just take South Bethlehem for instance, many are being pushed out because of the rent.”
 Santiago said.
 “Food costs, especially over this past summer, were extremely high.
 We saw a lot of families coming to us for the first time needing food pantry support because groceries just exceeded what they can afford.”